shawnweisfeld/usergrouptv/content/about-us.md

 draft: false
 ---

-User Group.tv was founded in January of 2011 by Shawn Weisfeld, with the mission of providing User Group content online for free.
+UserGroup.tv was founded in January of 2011 by Shawn Weisfeld, with the mission of providing User Group content online for free.

 ## Founder
 Shawn Weisfeld ([http://www.shawnweisfeld.com](http://www.shawnweisfeld.com)) is passionate about building awesome applications and websites with .NET technologies and Azure.
 He is currently a Azure Storage PM for Microsoft based in Austin, TX and founder of [http://UserGroup.tv](http://UserGroup.tv).
 Read his full bio at [http://about.me/shawnweisfeld](http://about.me/shawnweisfeld) or connect with him on LinkedIn [https://www.linkedin.com/in/shawnweisfeld/](https://www.linkedin.com/in/shawnweisfeld/)